-The short answer to your question is YES.
+The short answer to your question is YES; you will get earnest money back at closing.
 However, you receive the return of your earnest money at closing in the form of a credit against the purchase price of the house you are purchasing.
 For example, if you make an Earnest Money Deposit of One Thousand Dollar ($1,000.00) you will receive a One Thousand Dollar ($1,000.00) credit off of the purchase price at closing.
 You will see this credit reflected on the Settlement Statement.
 You will also hear the Settlement Statement referred to as the “HUD.”
 If you do not see this credit reflected on the Settlement Statement, you need to point this out to your closing attorney or paralegal prior to closing.

 Let me be clear here.
 If the closing takes place you WILL receive a credit for your Earnest Money Deposit at closing.
 If the transaction does NOT close, the answer to the question of whether you get your Earnest Money back turns from a YES into a MAYBE.
 The Offer to Purchase and Contract that you entered into with the seller will include language that sets forth when and if you get your Earnest Money back if the transaction does not close.